Abhishek-Deshmukh/Student-Affairs-Website-NISER/src/contents/club-information.md

 ---
 title: "CLUB INFORMATION"
 ---
-NISER has various Clubs aimed at promoting/organising various cultural, sports and other student activities.
+NISER has various clubs aimed at promoting/organising various cultural, sports and other student activities.
 The various clubs of NISER are:

 ## Arts Club